Joxit/osm-to-whosonfirst/README.md

-# osm-to-whosonfirst
+# Who's On First Utils

-Update WOF geometries with OSM
+Update WOF geometries datas from shapefiles or postgis database.